piyush-kansal/masters-project/README.md

 - Used MapReduce, Hadoop, Java, sequence aligners Bowtie2 and Bwa, sequence storage map Samtools, Linux

 - Note: The code present in this repository is only for the part which I developed.
-So, it has to plugged in into the core Jnomics framework to build and use it.
-Here is the link for Jnomics: http://sourceforge.net/apps/mediawiki/jnomics/index.php?title=Jnomics
+So, it has to plugged in into the core Jnomics framework to build and use it